abhirama-mb/Python-Mini-Projects/readme.md

 Along with Python, this repository is also helping me understand **version control and how Git works**.

-I am practicing working with commits, branches, changes, Git history, remote repositories, and different ways of managing code throughout the development process.
+I am practicing working with:

+* Commits
+* Branches
+* Changes and Git history
+* Remote repositories
+* GitHub repositories
+* `.gitignore`
+* Managing and tracking project changes

+The repository also gives me practical experience with Git while continuously developing and refactoring these projects.

 ## 🎯 Purpose

-This repository is part of my journey toward becoming a better programmer by focusing on **Python fundamentals, problem-solving, code quality, modular design, and version control**.
+This repository is part of my journey toward becoming a better programmer by focusing on:

+**Python fundamentals → Modularization → DRY → Reusable Code → Third-Party Packages → Virtual Environments → Git & GitHub**

 More Python projects will be added as I continue learning, building, and refactoring my code.